KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 KusionStack Operating currently provides the following features, streamlining application operations when developing platforms based on Kubernetes:

+### Fine-grained operation

+KusionStack Operating introduces PodOpsLifecycle to extend native Pod lifecycle with extra phases like PreCheck, Preparing, etc.
+All operators in KusionStack Operating will respect PodOpsLifecycle.
+And PodOpsLifecycle will orchestrate all of other operators how to operate one Pod together.

 ### Advanced workloads

 KusionStack Operating offers several workloads to ensure it is convenient and effective to delivery and operate application resources.

-Recently, Operating introduced the workload CollaSet.
+Recently, Operating provides the workload CollaSet.
 Besides the basic ability of scaling and updating Pods like Deployment and StatefulSet of Kubernetes, CollaSet also provides a range of scale and update strategies, like in-place update with container image and pod revision consistency.

 ### Streamlined Pod Operation

-KusionStack Operating introduces PodOpsLifecycle that facilitates the graceful participation of multiple resources related to Pods in a Pod operation process.
+KusionStack Operating introduces resource consist framework that facilitates a graceful way to integrate resource management around Pods, like traffic control, into PodOpsLifecycle.
-For instance, the resource consist framework in PodOpsLifecycle is able to incorporate traffic management into each Pod operation process.
 It simplifies the work for platform developers dealing with Pod operation details.
-KusionStack also adapt some resources by default, such as Aliyun SLB.
+KusionStack also integrates some resources by default, such as Aliyun SLB.

-### Integrated risk management
+### Risk management

 Building upon the PodOpsLifecycle, KusionStack Operating introduces the workload named PodTransitionRule which will keep risks of pod operation under control.